-All type of meat, especially red meat is an excellent source of iron without inhibitors and absorbed quickly by the body.
+All types of meat, especially red meat is an excellent source of iron without inhibitors and absorbed quickly by the body.
 Mutton/lamb liver is high in iron as organ stores the maximum of heme iron.
 Lamb’s liver contains 8.2 milligrams of iron per 100 grams (approx).
-But, it is important to remember that the organ meats are also rich in Vitamin A and consuming too much is harmful to the kids and even adults.
-Once in a month, you can include mutton liver in kids diet.
+But, it is important to remember that organ meats are also rich in Vitamin A and consuming too much is harmful to the kids and even adults.
+Once in a month, you can include mutton liver in a kid’s diet.
 Serve other parts of mutton/lamb weekly once as a mutton soup or curry.

 Mutton Soup (8 Months+) – Healthy Soup for toddlers and kids made with mutton/lamb and spices.
 Mutton soup is one of the natural and best ways to pump up your babies/kids iron levels.

 Poultry/Chicken is another best source of iron, especially chicken breast and liver.
 Chicken liver contains 12 milligrams iron per 100 gms (approx).
 Include a range of well-cooked chicken curry, chicken soup, chicken kurma as part of your kid’s diet to add more iron!